Mango Pineapple Smoothie

 Can you make smoothies in advance?

-What if you don’t have frozen fruit on hand?
+What if you don’t have frozen fruit?

 Chopped fruit on top of a mango pineapple smoothie in a glass.